RocketPHP-org/RocketSchema/README.md

 ### The Problem

-Every ERP reinvents the wheel by creating its own data structures for universal concepts.
+Every business application (CRM, ERP, e-commerce platform) reinvents the wheel by creating its own data structures for universal concepts.
 This leads to:

 - **Duplication of effort**: repeated design of the same entities
 - **Incompatibility**: difficulty integrating between systems